Shaswin18/login_practice/readme.md

 ## API Endpoints

 ### POST /auth/login
 Logs a user in and returns authentication token.
+Additionally, the refresh token is stored in an HtmlOnly cookie.

 **Request Body:**
 ```json